 C-BIO-8 Stringline Method of Preventing Beach Encroachment.
-In a developed area where most lots are developed and where there are relatively few vacant lots, no part of a proposed new development (other than an allowable shoreline protective device), including decks, shall be built farther onto a beachfront than a line drawn between the most seaward portions of the adjacent structures.
-Enclosed living space in a new unit or addition shall not extend farther seaward than a second line drawn between the most seaward portions of the enclosed living space of the adjacent structures.
-[BOS app.
-10/2/2012]
+In a developed area where most lots are developed and where there are relatively few vacant lots, no part of a proposed new development (other than an allowable\shoreline protective device), including decks, shall be built farther onto a beachfront than a line drawn between the most seaward portions of the adjacent structures.
+Enclosed living space in a new unit or addition shall not extend farther seaward than a second line drawn between the most seaward portions of the adjacent structures.
+[New policy, 2015]

 C-BIO-9 Stinson Beach Dune and Beach Areas.
 Prohibit development that would adversely impact the natural sand dune formation and sandy beach habitat in the areas west of the paper street Mira Vista and the dry sand areas west of the Patios.
 Prohibit development west of Mira Vista, including erection of fences, signs, or other structures, to preserve the natural dune habitat values, vegetation and contours, as well as the natural sandy beach habitat.
-Continue to pursue a land trade between the lots seaward of Mira Vista and the street right-of-way to more clearly establish and define the public beach boundaries between public and private beach areas.
+Continue to pursue a land trade between the lots seaward of Mira Vista and the street right-of-way to more clearly establish and define the public beach boundaries.

 Site development of other shorefront lots within the Stinson Beach and Seadrift areas outside of the natural sand dune formations, consistent with LUP Policy C-BIO-7 (Coastal Dunes).
-Where no dunes are evident, any new development on shorefront lots shall be set back behind the first line of terrestrial vegetation to the maximum extent feasible as far as is necessary to demonstrate required stability and hazards protection per Policy C-EH-2, in order to minimize avoid the need for protective works, protect sandy beach habitat, and provide a buffer area between private and public use areas to protect both the scenic and visual character of the beach, and the public right of access to the use and enjoyment of dry sand areas.
+Where no dunes are evident, any new development on shorefront lots shall be set back behind the first line of terrestrial vegetation as far as is necessary to demonstrate required stability and hazards protection, avoid the need for protective works, protect sandy beach habitat, and provide a buffer area between private and public use areas to protect both the scenic and visual character of the beach, and the public right of access to the use and enjoyment of sand areas.